AliasgarSabunwala/GoAPI/README.md

 # Backend API in Golang (Go)

-Here, I'm building a HTML JSON REST API that exposes GET, POST and
+Here, I'm building a HTTP JSON API capable of the following operations,

+Create an User
+Should be a POST request
+Use JSON request body
+URL should be ‘/users'

+Get a user using id
+Should be a GET request
+Id should be in the url parameter
+URL should be ‘/users/<id here>’

+Create a Post
+Should be a POST request
+Use JSON request body
+URL should be ‘/posts'

+Get a post using id
+Should be a GET request
+Id should be in the url parameter
+URL should be ‘/posts/<id here>’

+List all posts of a user
+Should be a GET request
+URL should be ‘/posts/users/<Id here>'

+and here Passwords are securely stored such they can't be reverse engineered and the server is thread safe
+And has pagination to the list endpoint
+And has unit tests

-    PUT endpoints that will subsequently allow you to perform the create user, userid, password, posts and see all posts, also make subsequent calls to a database.
+also it makes subsequent calls to a MongoDB database.